-Unfortunately for now, very little is known about the release date.
+Unfortunately, very little is known about the release date.

 The announcement trailer was shot in the game’s engine, so we can expect similar visuals.
 However, this doesn’t quiet equate to actual gameplay footage.

-However, we more than expect Turn 10 to have done a great job perfecting each and every one of them.
+This is no bad thing if more time and detail is put into the cars that are included, to help them feel However, we more than expect Turn 10 to have done a great job perfecting each and every one of them.

 This means that the developers, Turn 10, can focus on perfecting the feel of each and every vehicle.